jimsug/adventofcode/README.md

 List comprehension worked a treat for the first part.

 The second slightly, but not too much more, complicated.
 I don't know how efficient it is, though.

+### Day 7

+Hoo, boy.
+Recursion!
+Much happier with part two than one.